OmniFocus Plug-In Directory

 Update Reviews

-OmniFocus has a very useful Review feature that makes it easy to keep track of when each project was last reviewed (and updated, if necessary).
+OmniFocus has a very useful Review feature that makes it easy to track when each project was last reviewed (and updated, if necessary).
 You can specify the review frequency for each project in OmniFocus.
 You may need to review some projects weekly (the default), whereas others may only need to be reviewed once a month or even once a year.